michaelmcandrew/civicrm-docker/README.md

 In most cases, just choose the CMS that you would like to use, e.g. `civicrm:wordpress`.
 Everything else (php version, etc.) will be set to sensible defaults.
 You can get more specific with one of the tags below.

-## Health warning

-**WORK IN PROGRESS - USE AT YOUR OWN RISK**.

-These images are largely untested in production.
+Please share your experiences using these images so we can improve them as we go.
 Questions about how to use these images are very welcome in the issue queue.
-Answers will likely come in the form of updates to this README.md and other bits of documentation.
-Please share your experiences using these images so we can improve them as we go.

-Implementation may well be behind the documentation for some CMS.
-If you are having difficulty getting going, please ping michaelmcandrew in the CiviCRM docker chat channel here: https://chat.civicrm.org/civicrm/channels/docker and I will try and help, else feel free to create and issue.

 ## Tags